-"I am satisfied with the financial outcome of the liquidation to date which has far exceeded our expectations and has not resulted in any further cost to the Irish taxpayer," the Minister concluded.
+"I am satisfied with the financial outcome of the liquidation to date which has far exceeded our expectations and has not resulted in any further cost to the Irish taxpayer," Mr Noonan stated.